vgkits/vanguard-firmware/reference/tutorial/index.md

 * A USB A-to-MicroB cable
 * A 2-way red and black power cable with 2.54mm female sockets
 * A single jumper wire with 2.54mm female sockets

+To demonstrate projects without USB power, you can optionally use...

 * A 4xAA battery pack with switch and 2.54mm female sockets

 ## Preparing your Components